NickCH-K/CVRoller/LayoutInstructions.md

 CVRoller Layout files are simple text documents that outline the sections of a CV and the options for each section.

+Comments can be added to layout files using the percent sign `%`.
+Any line beginning with `%` will be ignored.

 CVRoller Layout File Metadata
 ------------------------------